-Note: This metric refers to the Gallup-Sharecare Well-Being Index.
+Note: This metric refers to the Sharecare Community Well-Being Index Score.

 Note: This metric measures the number of nonbusiness bankruptcy filings per capita.

-Note: This measures the percentage of residents who did not graduate from high school.
+Note: This measures the share of population aged 25 and over who did not graduate from high school.

 Note: This metric measures the state’s policy potential to improve the economic security of workers, families and retirees and is based on the Economic Security Scorecard produced by the WOW (Wider Opportunities for Women) nonprofit organization.